PlayStation All-Stars Battle Royale

-PlayStation All-Stars Battle Royale is a 2012 crossover fighting video game developed by SuperBot Entertainment, in conjunction with Bluepoint Games, and published by Sony Computer Entertainment.
-It features various characters drawn from different PlayStation video game franchises competing against each other in multiplayer battles.
-The game was released in November 2012 for the PlayStation 3 and PlayStation Vita video game consoles.
+PlayStation All-Stars Battle Royale is a 2012 crossover fighting game developed by SuperBot Entertainment and published by Sony Computer Entertainment for the PlayStation 3 and PlayStation Vita.
+It features various characters drawn from video game franchises owned by or strongly associated with PlayStation competing against each other in multiplayer battles.

 Development of PlayStation All-Stars Battle Royale began in 2009 under the working title of Title Fight.
 The game's existence was leaked prior to its official announcement in April 2012, along with a significant number of its playable characters.
 PlayStation All-Stars Battle Royale was one of the first games to be included in Sony's cross-buy program, allowing those who purchased the game for PlayStation 3 to receive a free copy of the PlayStation Vita port.

 The game received mixed reviews.
-Critics praised the game's multiplayer components and gameplay mechanics, but the game was criticized for its lack of content and presentation.
+Critics praised the game's multiplayer components, gameplay mechanics, and faithfulness to the represented franchises, but the game was criticized for its lack of content and presentation.